-EXPAND THE USE OF AND REIMBURSEMENT FOR TECHNOLOGIES IN HOSPICE

-ISSUE: Hospice care is for terminally ill patients who are expected to live six months or less if their disease takes its normal course.
-This care is typically provided in the patient's home by a hospice interdisciplinary team (IDT), frequently with involvement of family caregivers or friends.
-The IDT usually includes a physician, nurse, aide, social worker, and chaplain.
-Thus, hospice care is a very personal, intimate service that is tailored to the specific needs of the patient and family members.
+EXPAND THE USE OF AND REIMBURSEMENT FOR TECHNOLOGIES IN HOSPICE is a very personal, intimate service that is tailored to the specific needs of the patient and family members.
 While some hospices have developed sophisticated programs that utilize advanced technologies for clinical consultation, development of online support groups, and better communication with patients and their families, many hospices lack the financial capital to invest in technologies that could lead to better care management and enhanced patient satisfaction.